 \subsubsection{PM-C test}

 The test of independence between the marks (the type of crime) and a covariate can be performed as suggested in Section~\ref{subsec:PMC}.
-The variance correction described in Section~\ref{sec:variance_correction} is applied to the individual means and the differences of the standardized means are taken as the test statistic, as suggested in Section~\ref{subsec:PMC}.
+The variance correction described in Section~\ref{sec:variance_correction} is applied to the individual means, and the differences of the standardized means are taken as the test statistic, as suggested in Section~\ref{subsec:PMC}.

 When testing each of the six covariates individually, we obtain the p-values 0.278, 0.011, 0.078, 0.785, 0.027 and 0.041, respectively, for covariates $Z_1$ to $Z_6$.
-On the 5\% significance level, the covariates $Z_2, Z_5$ and $Z_6$ (distance to the nearest pharmacy, medical service and park, respectively) are found significant.
+At the 5\% significance level, the covariates $Z_2, Z_5$ and $Z_6$ (distance to the nearest pharmacy, medical service and park, respectively) are found to be significant.
 With Bonferroni correction for multiple testing, no covariate is significant.

-When testing independence between the marks and the six covariates simultaneously by the global envelope test, we obtain a p-value of 0.051.
-This is in accordance with the tests of the individual covariates, with Bonferroni correction, reported in the previous paragraph.
+When testing the independence between the marks and the six covariates simultaneously using the global envelope test, we obtain a p-value of 0.051.
+This is in agreement with the tests of the individual covariates, with Bonferroni correction, reported in the previous paragraph.
 See Figure~\ref{fig:bogota_PMC_simultaneous} for the output of the test.